North America's Trusted Peptide Source

 What should I do if I spill peptide solution?

-Wear gloves, absorb the liquid with paper towels, clean the area with 70% isopropyl alcohol, and dispose of cleaning materials properly.
+Wear gloves, absorb the liquid with paper towels, clean the area with 70% isopropyl alcohol, and dispose of cleaning materials in appropriate waste containers.
+Document the incident.

 Need Help with Dosing?